 Since November 1988, state law has required all public schools receiving state funding to prepare and distribute annually, a School Accountability Report Card (SARC).
 A similar requirement is also contained in the federal No Child Left Behind Act (NCLB).

 The purpose of the report card is to provide parents and the community with important information about each public school.
 A SARC can be an effective way for a school to report on its progress in achieving goals.

 You may also review the Program Improvement Charts by clicking the link to the right of your screen.
 Upon request, hard copies are also available at all school sites or at the District Office.

-Click on a school name below for its SARC information.
-This screen will reload with the reports listed.
+FOR PRIOR YEAR'S REPORTS, click on a school name below for its SARC information.